sibeleker/sibeleker.github.io/research.md

 ## Wellbeing in global systems modelling

-In this project, we incorporate a well-defined and operationalized measure of wellbeing, [Years of Good Life (YoGL)](https://www.pnas.org/doi/10.1073/pnas.1907351118) to the [FeliX model](https://iiasa.ac.at/models-tools-data/felix) by consideirng the dynamic interactions between economic growth, demographic changes, food supply and climate impacts.
+In this project, we incorporate a well-defined and operationalized measure of wellbeing, [Years of Good Life (YoGL)](https://www.pnas.org/doi/10.1073/pnas.1907351118) to the [FeliX model](https://iiasa.ac.at/models-tools-data/felix) by considering the dynamic interactions between economic growth, demographic changes, food supply and climate impacts.

 In collaboration with : Qi Liu, Claudia Reiter, Michael Kuhn